dgc-cgn/CAS-Digital-Trade-Documentation/README.md

 ## Apply for Verification

-Apply for an independent review and verification of your self-asssment [link](https://dgc-cgn.org/product/review/)
+Apply for an [independent review and verification](https://dgc-cgn.org/product/review/) of your self-assessment.